 In relation to best practices in HE management, programs, services and funding models it regularly monitors the developments in the European University Association (EUA).
-Best practices related to student and staff mobility it follows the developments in the EU Erasmus + Initiative.
+Best practices related to student and staff mobility it follows the developments in the EU Erasmus

++ Initiative.
 Developments related to research and industry cooperation are monitored in the context of Horizon 2020 Initiative, Western Balkans Research and Innovation Initiative, OECD SEE Reports and Regional Cooperation Council (RCC) Smart Growth Initiative.

-The number of enrolled students in the BSc program for the past 7 years under evaluation can be found in the next table where a decline in numbers is evident.
+The number of enrolled students in the MSc program for the past 6 years under evaluation can be found in the next table where a relative stable number with small deviation per year can be seen.